aumouvantsillage/guillaume.baierouge.fr/src/2021-03-14-simulating-digital-circuits-in-racket.md

 Clash provides other facilities for creating sequential functions that follow the Medvedev, Moore, and Mealy structures.
-Explaining them is out of the scope of this article.
+Explaining them is out of the scope of this post.

 Implementing signals in Racket
 ==============================